awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-setup.md

 ## Gateway Node<a name="deep-learning-containers-eks-setup-gateway-node"></a>

-To setup an EKS cluster it is recommended to use the open source tool, `eksctl`\.
-It is also recommended to use an EC2 instance with the Deep Learning Base AMI \(Ubuntu\) as your base of operations for allocating and controlling your cluster\.
-It is possible to run these tools locally on your PC or an EC2 instance you already have running, however to simplify the guide we will assume you're using a Deep Learning Base AMI \(DLAMI\) with Ubuntu 16\.04\.
+To setup an Amazon EKS cluster it is recommended to use the open source tool, `eksctl`\.
+It is also recommended to use an Amazon EC2 instance with the Deep Learning Base AMI \(Ubuntu\) as your base of operations for allocating and controlling your cluster\.
+It is possible to run these tools locally on your PC or an Amazon EC2 instance you already have running, however to simplify the guide we will assume you're using a Deep Learning Base AMI \(DLAMI\) with Ubuntu 16\.04\.
 We'll refer to this as your gateway node\.

 Before you start, consider the location of your training data or where you want to run your cluster for responding to inference requests\.
-Typically your data and cluster for training or inference should be in the same region\.
-Also, you will want to spin up your gateway node in this same region\.
+Typically your data and cluster for training or inference should be in the same Region\.
+Also, you will want to spin up your gateway node in this same Region\.
 You can follow this quick [10 minute tutorial](https://aws.amazon.com/getting-started/tutorials/get-started-dlami/) that will guide you on how to launch a DLAMI to use as your gateway node\.

 1. Login to your gateway node\.

 1. Install or upgrade AWS CLI\.
-To access the required new kubernetes features, you must have the latest version\.
+To access the required new Kubernetes features, you must have the latest version\.

    ```
    $ sudo pip install --upgrade awscli